M2Team/NanaBox/Documents/ConfigurationReference.md

 The Plan 9 shares setting object array of virtual machine.

+Note: You cannot suspend the virtual machine properly if this option is enabled.

+Note: All these shares are transported with Hyper-V Socket.

 Note: Available starting with NanaBox 1.5 Update 2.

 #### ReadOnly